johnpeart/johnpeart.github.io/src/blogpost/2018-03-31-hey-siri-homepod-review.md

 ### Benefits of the ecosystem

 One of the major bonuses of going “all in” with the Apple ecosystem is how all your devices work together.
-With the HomePod, the best example is how it works with Apple TV.
+With HomePod, the best example is how it works with Apple TV.

-If you own an Apple TV, you can route your audio through the HomePod.
+If you own an Apple TV, you can route your audio through HomePod.
 That means you can take advantage of all that great speaker technology instead of relying on the crappy TV speakers you’re probably listening through normally.

 It’s not a big feature, but it is a great benefit from using the entire ecosystem of devices Apple has created.